 Single Parent Employment Initiative

-- Up to 12 months of funded training or paid work experience
+- Up to two years of funded training or paid work experience

 - Continued income or disability assistance while in training